2-BIT-Digital/project-valhalla/README.md

 # Project Valhalla
-A website that will hold content.
+A website that will hold reviews for tech and media.
 Here's how to setup your local dev environment:

 ## Environment Setup